ethpandaops/assertoor-github-action/README.md

 ## Outputs

-This action does not set specific output parameters.
-Its primary role is to communicate the status of your tests through the completion status of the action itself.
+This action defines the following outputs for use in subsequent steps of your workflow:

+- `result`: Final Test status (success / failure).
+- `test_overview`: Assertoor Test overview.
+- `failed_test_details`: Failed Assertoor Test details.

 ## Contributing